Which place is cheaper, Bremen or Dresden?

 Dresden is a little warmer than Bremen in the summer.
 The temperature in Dresden is usually 20°C (68°F) in July, and Bremen stays around 17°C (63°F).

 In July, Dresden usually receives less rain than Bremen.
-At this time of the year, Dresden gets 61 mm (2.4 in) of rain, while Bremen receives 69 mm (2.7 in) of rain.
+Dresden gets 61 mm (2.4 in) of rain, while Bremen receives 69 mm (2.7 in) of rain each month for the summer.

 The autumn brings many poeple to Dresden as well as Bremen.